lrdj/humansystems.io/education.md

 layout: default
 title: Get into teaching campaign 2018
 headline: Every Lesson Shapes a Life - whose story will you inspire?
-Analog is the baby that was thrown out with the digital bath-water.
 preamble: I should know, I was one of the original guilty parties in the early days of the commercial internet in the UK.
 If we could turn it into a client-server application, we went for it.
 signoff: Cheers, <a href="mailto:dug@humansystems.io" title="May we help you?">dug@humansystems.io</a>
 ---